shawnhar/stuart/README.md

 While in region editing mode, clicking on the photo will change the selected region rather than panning or zooming the view.
-If you want to pan or zoom again, click the square "edit region" button a second time to turn off region edit mode.
+If you want to pan or zoom again, click the square 'edit region' button a second time to turn off region edit mode.

 Here is our photo using a region to apply Exposure and Saturation effects only to the foreground trees and rocks, brightening them up without changing the sky.
 It uses